 - Isolation stalls are disinfected two times, and all equipment associated with that patient is disinfected and cultured to make sure that no organisms are present after cleaning.

 - Bio-hazard waste is stored in special containers and hauled away to be incinerated.

-Equine diseases are spread in a variety of ways, including:
+Equine diseases are spread in a variety of ways, including the following:

 Often overlooked but equally important modes of disease transmission include contact with contaminated equipment, tack, transport vehicles, clothing, boots, or hands.

-Among the various water sources used on animal facilities, surface water; such as a pond, river, stream, or cistern, presents a great concern for disease exposure because it is difficult to control water quality and to limit exposure to insects.
-A Coggins test for Equine Infectious Anemia (EIA) and a screening test for strangles or history of no occurrence in the previous 6 months are essential for preventing the occurrence of infectious diseases on a farm.
+Among the various water sources used on animal facilities, surface water, such as a pond, river, stream, or cistern, presents a great concern for disease exposure because it is difficult to control water quality and to limit exposure to insects.
+A Coggins test for equine infectious anemia and a screening test for strangles or history of no occurrence in the previous six months are essential for preventing the occurrence of infectious diseases on a farm.

 The most common way infectious diseases are spread is via a new horse arriving at the property.

-- Separate equipment (buckets, grooming supplies, tack, stable equipment) should be used for the new arrival.
+- Separate equipment — buckets, grooming supplies, tack, and stable equipment — should be used for the new arrival.

-- The isolated horse should always be handled last or with protective wear such as disposable boots and overalls.
+- The isolated horse should always be handled last or in protective wear, such as disposable boots and overalls.

 Good husbandry practiced daily is the most effective way to reduce the spread of disease.